FlauntyNoize/PyTest_Project/README.md

 # PyTest_Project

-Running autotests for different interface languages
+Running automated tests for different interface languages.
+Part of the [Test automation using Selenium and Python](https://stepik.org/course/575/promo) course.